n-1991/academic-kickstart/content/publication/3-Remittances-Costs-Catastrophes/index.md

 publication: ""
 publication_short: ""

 abstract: The paper attempts to better understand the mechanisms underlying the costs of remittances.
 It does so using a multi-country analysis over the 2010s.
-More specifically, It tries to highlight whether and how the operators on the market adjust to a shock in the demand for remittances.
-To address endogneity  as well as severe measurement errors, I propose to use the climatic disasters that occurred in the country receiving remittances as an instrument.
-It appears that, overall, a demand shock on the market of remittances does push up costs up to a delay of 1 or 2 quarters.
-On the other hand, the catastrophe contemporaneously impacts the remittances.
+More specifically, it tries to highlight whether and how the operators on the market adjust to a shock in the demand for remittances.
+To address endogeneity  as well as severe measurement errors, I propose to use the climatic disasters that occurred in the country receiving remittances as an instrument.
+It appears that, overall, a demand shock on the market of remittances does push up costs up to a delay of a quarter up to a year.
+Reassuringly, the catastrophe contemporaneously impacts the remittances and so to a large extent, which suggests that further use of this instrument can be achieved in future research.

 # Summary.
 An optional shortened abstract.
 summary: